ThakaRashard/thakarashard.github.io/_includes/current.md

 ![NormaniAreospaceAwaits](https://pbs.twimg.com/media/GQAcpSaWgAAhbcU?format=jpg&name=large)
 <iframe src="https://archive.org/embed/screen-recording-2024-07-03-11.17.38-am" width="640" height="480" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>
 Hi sHooGz~ Im working from Cahenga at the moment.
-I recived communication from a friend at work that it would really help me to talk about america in some way, I checked out a book from [EastLosLibrary](https://locator.lacounty.gov/lac/Location/3179490/la-county-library---east-los-angeles-library) , [*Our America*](https://kenburns.com/our-america/)
+I recived communication from a friend at work that it would really help me to talk about america in some way, I checked out a book from [EastLosLibrary](https://locator.lacounty.gov/lac/Location/3179490/la-county-library---east-los-angeles-library) , [*Our America*](https://kenburns.com/our-america/) Read the quote below if ui qurious!
+Im having performance issues at the library.
+I worked on the [Graphite Translucent container background](https://codepen.io/thakarashard/pen/LYowraW) [you wanted](https://archive.org/details/datpiff-mixtape-mf46b1cd)

 >From one of our most treasured filmmakers, a pictorial history of America—a stunning and moving collection of some of Ken Burns’s favorite photographs, with an introduction by Burns, and an essay by longtime MoMA photography curator Sarah Hermanson Meister.